elmtree-askmo/cloudcannon-app/content/posts/a-new-year-a-new-way-to-job-search-quicktakes-debuts-career-center-for-students.md

 _schema: default
 date: 2026-01-15T00:00:00Z
 title: >-
-  A New Year, a New Way to Job Search: QuickTakes Debuts Career Center for Students
+  [Dev] A New Year, a New Way to Job Search: QuickTakes Debuts Career Center for Students
 article_title: >-
-  A New Year, a New Way to Job Search: QuickTakes Debuts Career Center for Students
+  [Dev] A New Year, a New Way to Job Search: QuickTakes Debuts Career Center for Students
 description: >-
-  For millions of students preparing to enter an increasingly competitive job market, the search for internships and entry-level positions has become a demanding and often discouraging process.
+  [Dev] For millions of students preparing to enter an increasingly competitive job market, the search for internships and entry-level positions has become a demanding and often discouraging process.
 Long hours spent scrolling through job boards, inconsistent salary information and a lack of clarity about which roles actually align with one’s major or experience have become routine